irwtdvoys/aoc-2025/readme.md

 ##### Day 05: Cafeteria

 Turns out I accidentally created a Discrete Interval Encoding Tree, so I pulled it out into my aoc package incase I need it again!

+##### Day 06: Trash Compactor

+Well, regex failed me on the parsing today although it did simplify things a bit.
+Part 2 was a fun challenge to get right, I loaded the raw row data into a grid and then rotated it 90 degrees to get the correct orientation to parse line by line.